 - Swirl in butter, season and serve.

 The advantage of preparing a sauce this way is that it's fresh and relatively simple.
-While it won't possess the depth and complexity of a sauce that's been repeatedly simmered and reduced in the classical manner, a really good wine or a prepared demi-glace can make a pan sauce every bit as satisfying as one that took much longer to prepare.
+While it won't possess the depth and complexity of a sauce that's been repeatedly simmered and reduced in a classical manner, a good wine or a prepared demi-glace can make a pan sauce every bit as satisfying as one that took much longer to prepare.

 À La Minute Procedure